-I am southern born but Wyoming is where I call home.
+I am southern born and Macon, Georgia is where I call home.

 I grew up playing dress-up, riding my bike with my big brother and friends, chasing lightning bugs, and always loving art.